 - Now give an excited "WHOO-HOO" like you are cheering at a sporting event.

 In fact, you will be able to take the "whoo-hoo" much higher than the shouted "hey."

-This is because the different vowels help put us in Chest or Head voice.
+This is because the different vowels help put us in chest register or head voice.

 If you attempt to sing a higher note on a very wide, shouty vowel like AH, you will likely use too much muscle at the vocal cords and go flat as you go into this vocal register.

-Note: A key skill in singing is learning to blend or “mix” your chest and head registers.
-This will allow you to sing through your vocal range with less strain.
+Note: A key skill in singing is learning to blend or "mix" your chest and head registers.
+This mixed voice will allow you to sing through your vocal range with less strain.